HesamKorki/Computer-Visiom-Rudimentary/Session 3/README.md

 ### **Part 2: Histograms**

-In this part we use matplotlib (not OpenCV) in order to show histograms, for it is more convinient and we can see the histogram and the picture itself simultaneously.
+In this part, we use "matplotlib" (not OpenCV) to show histograms, for it is more convenient and we can see the histogram and the picture itself simultaneously.

 ```
 import​ cv2